-We understand that coming to a large hospital like The Royal Dental Hospital of Melbourne (RDHM) can be a little scary, so our Aboriginal Liaison Officer, Carleen Miller, and our Aboriginal Community Development Worker are always available to chat with patients and provide ongoing support to patients and their families.
+We understand that coming to a large hospital like The Royal Dental Hospital of Melbourne (RDHM) can be a little scary.
+You can request time with our Aboriginal Liaison Officer for a chat or if you and your family require ongoing support throughout your course of dental treatment.

 What does it cost?

 If you are an Aboriginal or Torres Strait Islander, you can get free:

 However, if you need specialist care we will work out how much you need to pay.